wang-bin/QtAV/README.md

 - [Fork](https://github.com/wang-bin/QtAV/fork) QtAV project on github and make a branch.
 Commit in that branch, and push, then create a pull request to be reviewed and merged.
 - [Create an issue](https://github.com/wang-bin/QtAV/issues/new) if you have any problem when using QtAV or you find a bug, etc.
-- What you can do: translation, writing document, find or fix bugs, give your idea for this project etc.
+- What you can do: translation, write document, wiki, find or fix bugs, give your idea for this project etc.

 #### Contributors

 - Wang Bin(Lucas Wang) <wbsecg1@gmail.com>: creator, maintainer
+- skaman: aspect ratio from stream
 - Stefan Ladage <sladage@gmail.com>: QIODevice support.
 Wiki about build QtAV for iOS.
 - Miroslav Bendik <miroslav.bendik@gmail.com>: Cedarv support.
 Better qmlvideofx appearance
 - Dimitri E. Prado <dprado@e3c.com.br>: issue 70